data2health/contributor-attribution-model/docs/source/introduction.rst

 Application areas for CAM-based modules may include **publishers** capturing author contributions to papers, **curated knoweldgebases** collecting information on curators contributions to annotation records as they mature through the system, **research profiling applications** describing contributions to diverse types of scholarly outputs, **research data management platforms** detailing contributions to data objects they manage, **data repositories** capturing contributions to cataloged data sets, and **software development platforms** capturing contributions to code and other software artifacts.
 In these contexts, the model can support the collection, provision, and exchange of detailed contribution metadata, display of this metadata to system users, and the ability to perform precise contribution-related queries and computational analyses.

-Simple Example
+A Simple Example
 @@@@@@@@@@@@@@

-Below is a simple JSON example of hwo the CAM woudl represent a _ contribution to a publication made by an agent as a member of the __ organization.  illustrating how the model would represent . . .
+Below is a simple JSON example of hwo the CAM woudl represent a __ contribution to a publication made by an agent as a member of the __ organization.  illustrating how the model would represent . . .

 Additional and more complex examples can be found in the :ref:`implementation-guide`.